 To be accepted as a recording volunteer, you must first pass an oral reading test.
 The oral reading test consists of nine parts: 1) word pronunciation; 2) general reading; 3) literature; 4) poetry; 5) drama; 6) specialty term tests (optional); 7) newspaper; 8) humor; and 9) a children's story.

 If you are interested in becoming a reader, test yourself by pronouncing aloud the twenty sample words.
-If you can pronounce at least eighteen correctly and with confidence, Request an application .
-After you submit an application, we will contact you about scheduling a reading test.
+If you can pronounce at least eighteen correctly and with confidence, fill out the volunteer form .
+After you submit the form, we will contact you about scheduling a reading test.

 If you are interested in other volunteer activities, please call our offices at (651) 539-2300 (Twin Cities Metro) or toll-free (800) 652-9000.